Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Introduction

-In this work, we develop a novel mark weighted statistic by combining $\beta$-cosmic-web classification with angular correlation function analysis.
-This hybrid approach leads to a novel statistics of mark weighted angular correlation function (hereafter MACF), which preserves the ability to probe non-Gaussian features in large-scale structure while minimizing sensitivity to redshift uncertainties.
-Notice that the mark weighted correlation functions (MCFs) can extract non-Gaussian information by applying galaxy property weights to angular clustering statistics, thus provides a more complete characterization of nonlinear structure properties.
-This simple but powerful method has been extensively studied in the last decade.( \citealt{White+etal+2016,Satpathy+etal+2019,Xiao+etal+2022,Yang+etal+2020,Storey-Fisher+etal+2024,Massara+etal+2024,Xu+etal+2025})
+In this study, we introduce a novel mark-weighted statistical measure, the mark-weighted angular correlation functions (MACFs), which combine $\beta$-cosmic-web classification with angular correlation function analysis.
+This approach retains sensitivity to non-Gaussian features in the LSS while reducing sensitivity to redshift uncertainties.

-The paper is organized as follows: In Sec.
-II, we briefly introduce the datasets used in this analysis.
-In Sec.
-III, we detail introduce the methodology of building up $\beta$-cosmic-web from the 2D galaxy distribution, as well as the methodology for the related MACFs.
-The results and findings are presented in Sec.
-IV.
-We summarize and conclude in Sec.
-V.
+The study is organized as follows: In Section 2, we briefly introduce the datasets used in this analysis.
+In Section 3, we detail introduce the methodology of building up $\beta$-cosmic-web from the 2D galaxy distribution, as well as the methodology for the related MACFs.
+The results and findings are presented in Section 4.
+We summarize and conclude in Section 5.